Jiggy079/quaoar/README.md

 The command prefix for Quaoar is **&**.
 The commands are:
 - &search (anime)

-The search anime displays information from MAL about an anime.
+The search command displays information from MAL about an anime.
 This information includes the title, status (airing or finished), episodes, link to the MAL page and more.
 - &top (amount)

 The top command displays the top anime on MAL, up to the amount specified.
 For example &top 5 shows the top five.